bheenigarg/R-Project/STAT6620-Machine-Learning-with-R/Linear-Regression/README.md

 • smoker: This is yes or no depending on whether the insured regularly smokes tobacco.

-• region: This is the bene ciary's place of residence in the U.S., divided into four geographic regions: northeast, southeast, southwest, or northwest.
+• region: This is the beneficiary's place of residence in the U.S., divided into four geographic regions: northeast, southeast, southwest, or northwest.